proxyxai/xai/README.md

 We will use [proxyxai.com](https://proxyxai.com) as an example to illustrate the deployment and domain resource allocation structure.

 - Deploy api.proxyxai.com, configure an nginx service to associate api.proxyxai.com 80/443 with the API service's 3443 port.
-- Deploy proxyxai.com, configure nginx to associate proxyxai.com requests with the pages/docs static file directory.
+- Deploy sub.proxyxai.com, configure an nginx service to associate sub.proxyxai.com requests with the pages/sub static file directory.

 ## Initial Setup